Year in Review: IBS Flares

-2020 has been such a whirlwind of events, as everyone knows.
-With the pandemic, and everything going wrong because of it, people have been in pretty low spirits, myself included.
-For those of us with IBS, this means the time spent hunched over or in the washroom has unfortunately increased.
+2020 was such a whirlwind of events, as everyone knows.
+With the pandemic, and everything went wrong because of it, people were in pretty low spirits, myself included.
+For those of us with IBS, this meant the time spent hunched over or in the washroom unfortunately increased.
 A collective flaming pile of poop.
 Figuratively and literally.

 Difficult emotions cause difficult poops

-Back in April, I received sad, devastating news: one of my parents' best friends had passed away.
+In the spring, I received sad, devastating news: one of my parents' best friends had passed away.
 It was a shocking death.
-So, my bowels said, "Okay time to clog up everything up!!!
+So, my bowels said, "Okay, time to clog up everything up!!!
 You want to grieve?
 You want to find your way out of your shock?
 Now you can't poop either!!
 So ha!!"

 I spent a good 2 weeks constipated after the passing of my family friend.
 It sounds very weird, but I think my whole body just had a major shut down.
 I was feeling so nauseous and so constipated/bloated during that time that I even took a pregnancy test (or 2) just in case... oops!
 I didn't turn out to be pregnant but I did go so far as to call my doctor to see if it was something more serious (it wasn't).

-After receiving incredibly distressing news a couple of weeks ago now, my bowels initially had a hard time adjusting to the new information my life had become flooded with.
+After receiving incredibly distressing news recently, my bowels initially had a hard time adjusting to the new information my life had become flooded with.
 For the first few nights, my sleep would get broken up by IBS pain, waking up in the night several times.
 It also wouldn't help; I woke up a few mornings in a row with my bowels inflamed to the maximum.

 Self-care with the flare

 It's important to remember self-care.
 That sentiment sounds especially hard, given the struggle to feel a sense of normalcy during this irregular time.